ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

 Ruby threads are implemented within the interpreter, while `fork` invokes the operating system to create a separately executing subprocess.

-Thread and fork have following characteristics:
+Thread and fork have the following characteristics:

 * `fork` is slow, `thread` is not.
 * `fork` does not share the memory space.
 * `thread` does not cause thrashing.
 * `thread` works on DOS.
-* when `thread` gets in a deadlock, the whole process stops.
+* When `thread` gets in a deadlock, the whole process stops.
 * `fork` can take advantage of pauses waiting for I/O to complete, `thread` does not (at least not without some help).